redhat-na-ssa/demo-ai-gitops-catalog/README.md

 This project is a catalog of configurations used to provision infrastructure, on OpenShift, that supports machine learning (ML) and artificial intelligence (AI) workloads.

-The intention of this repository is to help support practical use of OpenShift for AI / ML workloads.
+The intention of this repository is to help support practical use of OpenShift for AI / ML workloads and provide a catalog of configurations / demos / workshops.

 Please look at the [GitOps Catalog](https://github.com/redhat-cop/gitops-catalog) if you only need to automate an operator install.